Sherrmann013/OktaDeploy1/replit.md

 # Enterprise Security Management Dashboard

 ## Overview
-This project is a comprehensive React-based enterprise security management dashboard designed for organizations requiring complete data sovereignty through self-hosting.
-Its primary purpose is to provide enterprise security teams with centralized user management, security monitoring, and compliance tracking capabilities while maintaining full control over sensitive data.
-The dashboard features robust authentication mechanisms, including local admin and OKTA integration, and is deployed via Docker for easy self-hosting.
-The business vision is to empower organizations with a secure, controllable, and comprehensive solution for managing their security posture, leveraging real-world enterprise structures for effective management.
+This project is a comprehensive React-based multi-tenant enterprise security management platform designed for Managed Service Providers (MSPs) requiring complete data sovereignty through self-hosting.
+Its primary purpose is to provide MSPs with centralized client management and isolated security dashboards for each client organization while maintaining complete data separation for security compliance.
+The platform features a dual-database architecture: an MSP database for client management and completely isolated client databases ensuring zero data mixing.
+The dashboard includes robust authentication, OKTA integration, client onboarding workflows, and comprehensive security monitoring capabilities.
+The business vision is to empower MSPs with a secure, scalable, and compliant solution for managing multiple client security postures with enterprise-grade isolation.

 ## User Preferences
 - **Data Security Priority:** Self-hosting required due to sensitive enterprise data requirements